abdulhalimzhr/tlntvz/README.md

     make build
    ```

-4. After the setup is completed, you can access the application through http://localhost
+4. After the setup is completed, The migration process will be executed for the first time you run the application.
+You can access the application through http://localhost

 ## Preview